openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

          ovc path_to_meta_graph.meta

-You can convert TensorFlow 1.x SavedModel format in the environment that has a 1.x or 2.x version of TensorFlow.
-However, TensorFlow 2.x SavedModel format strictly requires the 2.x version of TensorFlow.

 Freezing Custom Models in Python
 ++++++++++++++++++++++++++++++++

-When a network is defined in Python code, you have to create an inference graph file.
+When a network is defined in Python code, you must create an inference graph file.
 Graphs are usually built in a form that allows model training.
 That means all trainable parameters are represented as variables in the graph.
-To be able to use such graph with model conversion API, it should be frozen and dumped to a file with the following code:
+To be able to use such a graph with model conversion API, it should be frozen first before passing to `openvino.convert_model` function:

+** TODO: Check correctness, provide complete examples (here and below) **

 .. code-block:: py
    :force: